Code-Institute-Submissions/MS1-Catsitting/README.md

 *This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser*

 ### **Design**

+#### Wireframes
+Desktop | Mobile | Tablet Include links Explain software used and which wireframes are provided The wireframes displayed below were created using Balsamic during the skeleton plane of the project and illustrates how the website will be structured across different devices and screen widths.
+You will find the link below should the images do not display properly.

 #### Fonts
 *Primary font - explain choice*